-Apps crash from time to time, but if your apps start crashing regularly for seemingly no reason, your phone could have a virus.
+Apps crash from time to time, but if your apps start crashing regularly for seemingly no reason, your phone could have a virus/malware.

 3. Adware pop-ups

 Most pop-up ads are just annoying, not malicious.
 And the good news is that these can easily be blocked by using an ad block browser extension, or the free Opera Browser app, which comes with a built-in ad blocker.
-However, if you’re seeing pop-up ads on your Android or iPhone even when your browser is closed, these could be malicious pop-ups caused by malware trying to steal your data.
+However, if you’re seeing pop-up ads on your Android or iPhone even when your browser is closed, you could be dealing with adware: malicious pop-ups caused by malware trying to steal your data.

 Some malware strains attack by sending premium rate SMS messages from your phone, causing your phone bill to take a hit.
-Last year, Ztorg Trojans were found doing this, in addition to deleting incoming messages.
+For example, Ztorg Trojans were found doing this in 2017, in addition to deleting incoming messages.

 5. Unfamiliar apps

-Again with the fake apps, if you notice an app on your phone that you don’t recall downloading, stay away!
-A common symptom of malware on Android phones, uninstall unfamiliar apps immediately.
+If you notice an app on your phone that you don’t recall downloading, stay away!
+A common symptom of malware on Android phones, fake apps should be uninstalled immediately.